LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrixMultiply.rst

 method with a sequential execution policy:

 .. literalinclude:: ../../../../examples/example-matrix-multiply.cpp
-                    :lines: 167-180
+                    :lines: 165-178

 Here, the RAJA loop iteration space is defined by a RAJA RangeSegment object:

 .. literalinclude:: ../../../../examples/example-matrix-multiply.cpp
-                    :lines: 163
+                    :lines: 161

 Changing the execution policy to a RAJA OpenMP policy, for example, would enable the outer to run in parallel using CPU multi-threading.
-See the ``RAJA::forallN`` version of the example below for another way to do this.
+See the ``RAJA::nested::forall`` version of the example below for another way to do this.

 When the code will not be run on a GPU, ``RAJA::forall`` loops may be nested as in the following:

 .. literalinclude:: ../../../../examples/example-matrix-multiply.cpp
-                    :lines: 187-201
+                    :lines: 185-199

 ^^^^^^^^^^^^^^^^^
 Nested-loop RAJA
 ^^^^^^^^^^^^^^^^^

-Here, we recast the matrix-multiplication using the ``RAJA::forallN`` nested-loop capability.
+Here, we recast the matrix-multiplication using the ``RAJA::nested::forall`` nested-loop capability.

-Using ``RAJA::forallN``, requires that the execution policy for each loop in the nest be described using ``RAJA::NestedPolicy`` and a ``RAJA::ExecList``.
+Using ``RAJA::nested::forall``, requires that the execution policy for each loop in the nest be described using ``RAJA::NestedPolicy`` and a ``RAJA::ExecList``.
 Here, the outer loop has an OpenMP 'parallel for' execution policy and the loop nested inside uses a sequential policy:

 .. literalinclude:: ../../../../examples/example-matrix-multiply.cpp
-                    :lines: 229-240
+                    :lines: 228-239

 For more information about RAJA nested-loop functionality, see :ref:`forall-label`.